 The bottom line

-In the end, outsourcing as a practice of hiring a third party to perform business operations formerly accomplished by the company’s in-house staff, eliminates the need to hire permanent or full-time employees.
+In the end, outsourcing eliminates the need to hire permanent or full-time employees as a third party to perform business operations formerly accomplished by the company’s in-house staff.
 It brings in a flexible workforce to perform tasks that will only be paid for at certain times.
 Such a temporary staffing arrangement significantly reduces operating costs.
 There are many benefits to outsourcing.
-However, to gauge whether this business strategy is right for you, we suggest that you make use of our complimentary consultation service.
-If our explanation has motivated you sufficiently to speak to our outsourcing expert, do book your call without delay.
+However, to gauge whether this business strategy is right for you, we suggest you use our complimentary consultation service.
+Book your call immediately if our explanation sufficiently motivates you to speak to our outsourcing expert.